anapremovic/Fitbit/README.md

 * Visualize frequency of workout per day of week.
 * Visualize relationship between the amount of steps taken and the amount of calories burnt.

+### Part 2
+* View repository and README.

 ### Part 3
-* Visualize relationship between minutes of sleep and active minutes the next day.
+* Visualize relationship between the amount of sleep and the number of active minutes the next day.

 ## Contributors